How to prepare for a job interview

 However, she realized that she had a zipper at about half-mast.

-She never found out if anybody noticed it or not but the effect was that she did not get the job.
+She never found out if anybody noticed it, but the effect was that she did not get the job.

 Her distracted answers may have held her back more than the zipper itself.

-I have made it a pattern to always stop in at a restroom on my way into any meeting.
+I have made it a pattern to always stop at a restroom on my way into meetings.

-This enables me to look in the mirror real quick and make sure that nothing is out of the ordinary in my appearance that will or would be distracting.
+This enables me to look in the mirror quickly and ensure that nothing is out of the ordinary in my appearance that will or would be distracting.

 I take a moment to check my breath and straighten my hair.

-I also look at myself and tell myself that I can do this.
+Then, I look at myself and tell myself I can do this.

-All of those things come together to have me prepared for the meeting or interview that I am about to experience.
+All those things come together to prepare me for the meeting or interview I am about to experience.

 Adjust

-When you walk through the door you see a picture of your favorite celebrity hanging behind the interviewer’s head as she interviews you.
+Walking through the door, you see a picture of your favorite celebrity hanging behind the interviewer’s head.

-For a short season in my life, I sold vacuum cleaners door to door.
+For a short time, I sold vacuum cleaners door to door.

 One of the lessons was to do a quick scan around the office or the room where you are meeting someone for clues about their personality.